Bradyopsia

-Bradyopsia, also known as "prolonged electro-retinal response suppression" is a visual condition in which the photoreceptor cells in the retina have a slower-than-normal recovery of light sensitivity after exposure to light.
+Bradyopsia, also known as "prolonged electro-retinal response suppression", is a visual condition in which the photoreceptor cells in the retina have a slower-than-normal recovery of light sensitivity after exposure to light.
 It is inherited as an autosomal recessive disease.
 It is uncommon with only a few dozen patients described in the medical literature as of 2025.

 Because of the subtle nature of the symptoms, because many ophthalmologists and optometrists are unaware of it, and because non-standard electroretinogram (ERG) testing is needed to confirm the diagnosis, many cases are likely to be undiagnosed.

 Symptoms and signs

 Patients with bradyopsia can have nearly normal visual acuity (20/25 to 20/40) when tested with stationary, high-contrast standard visual acuity charts such as the Snellen chart with a dimly lit background.
 However, the acuity may vary from visit to visit and can be as poor 20/200 when tested with a bright background.
 The visual acuity improves with a pinhole occluder even after any refractive error is corrected.
 Patients have difficulty seeing in bright light (photophobia) and especially seeing low-contrast objects moving against a bright background.
 They have trouble playing ball sports because they can have trouble seeing a moving ball.
 It can take them 5-10 times longer than normal to visually adapt when going from a bright environment to a dark environment (such driving on a sunny day into a tunnel or seeing objects in the shadow of a bridge).

 Color vision measured with the Farnsworth D-15 test or the Farnsworth-Munsell 100 hue test is normal.
 Beyond 30 seconds after a bright light bleaches the retina, the subsequent rate of dark adaptation is normal.
 The ability to discern flickering or modulating light can be normal or even better than normal for dim lights.
 However, when tested with bright light, patients with bradyopsia cannot discern flickering faster than about 11 Hz (flashes per second) compared to about 21 Hz for normal individuals tested in under the same conditions.

 The fundi are normal.
 The neural layers of the retina are normal as determined by optical coherence tomography (OCT).
+Cone photoreceptors imaged with adaptive optics show that the density and distribution of cone photoreceptors are normal.

 Electroretinogram (ERG): In a dark-adapted eye, the first rod-plus-cone ERG response to a single flash of bright light is normal, but subsequent responses are absent or subnormal if the interval between flashes is less than about 20-30 seconds.
 If one allows 2 minutes between stimuli, the responses are normal.
-Cone responses to 30-Hz flickering light are absent.
+Cone responses to 30-Hz flickering light may be normal for the first few seconds but are absent after about 10 seconds of flashing.

 The symptoms and ERG abnormalities do not worsen with age.

 Because of the unusual symptoms, the variation in visual acuity measured from visit to visit, and the absence of anatomic abnormalities visible by fundus examination or OCT, some patients are erroneously diagnosed as having psychological problems causing their visual symptoms.